top of page

 Choose Self Pay For Your Privacy

 We offer you complete privacy over your mental health information.
-We are paneled with several insurance companies and can bill on a case by case basis.
-We also can provide a "superbill" for you to seek insurance reimbursement if you need it.
-It's best to schedule a consult to discuss this further so we can provide you the best payment options.
+Although your clinician might still be paneled with insurance companies, we are moving to a self-pay or pre-pay practice.
+We can provide a "superbill" for you to seek insurance reimbursement if you need it.
+It's best to schedule a consult to discuss this further so we can provide you with the best payment options.

 Payment

-We accept PayPal, Venmo (@hawthornhive) and all major credit cards as forms of payment.
+We accept PayPal, Venmo (@hawthornhive), and all major credit cards as forms of payment.
 We also accept payment directly via this website and in your client portal.
-Payment is due at the time of service and is collected at the start of session.
+Payment is due at the time of service and is collected at the start of the session.
 We do require that you keep a current credit card on file.
-We do offer a discounts!
-Just ask.

 Cancellation Policy